leonormes/retry/README.md

 You can see that both of these classes have a `currentWait()` method but that they calculate that time differently.
 The code using this class doesn't need to know how this number is calculated or even which one of these 2 classes it is using.
 As long as there is a `currentWait()` method and it returns a `number` that can be used to set a timeout it will work.

-This policy has all we need to know when retrying a call.
-The `shouldRetry()`method checks if we have reached the max number of times to try returning `false` if we has.
+This policy has everything we need to know when retrying a call.
+The `shouldRetry()`method checks if we have reached the max number of times to try returning `false` if we have.
 Also, there is a method that increment the try count.
 This logic can be much more complicated of course with the `currentWait` returning exponentially larger times and so on.

 How do we use this?